ImperialCollegeLondon/pnflow/src/pnm/pnextract/README.md

 ### Instructions
 A sample input file, Image.mhd, is provided in the doc folder, in ascii (text) format.
-Please use this file together with a 8-bit micro-CT image, similar to the [Images on our website].
+Please use this file together with a 8-bit micro-CT image, similar to the [images on our website].

 To extract a pore network, decompress the pnextract.exe.7z and run, in a Windows Command Prompt:
     pnextract.exe  Image.mhd